Things to do in Cairo, Egypt

 The most important chamber housed the Pharaoh's body, with other chambers being used as the burial places of his relatives and to house offerings to the Gods.

-where?
+Where?
 Saqqara is 30 kms south of Cairo.
 It can be accessed by guided tour, taxi or local bus.
-MAP

-£$€¥ E£80 for adults to enter the Saqqara necropolis complex.
-E£30 for students and children.
+£$€¥ E£180 for adults to enter the Saqqara necropolis complex

 Visitors can expect vendors hawking wares such as spices, food, lamps, gold, silver and copper goods and souvenirs.
 Bargaining is compulsory for those wishing to take home a bargain: as a rule of thumb, you should shop around and not pay more than 50% of the initial asking price.